rust-random/getrandom/README.md

 is not automatically supported since, from the target name alone, we cannot deduce which JavaScript interface should be used (or if JavaScript is available at all).

+We do not include support for this target in the default configuration because our JS backend (supporting web browsers, web workers and Node.js v19 or later) requires [`wasm-bindgen`], **bloating `Cargo.lock`** and **potentially breaking builds** on non-web WASM platforms.

 To enable `getrandom`'s functionality on `wasm32-unknown-unknown` using the Web Crypto methods [described above][opt-in] via [`wasm-bindgen`], do one of the following:

--   Use the `wasm_js` feature flag to enable the backend (which has the side effect of making `Cargo.lock` significantly larger if you are not already using [`wasm-bindgen`], but is otherwise harmless), **and** set `RUSTFLAGS='--cfg getrandom_backend="wasm_js"'` to select this backend ([see above][opt-in]).
+-   Use the `wasm_js` feature flag to enable the backend, **and** set `RUSTFLAGS='--cfg getrandom_backend="wasm_js"'` to select this backend ([see above][opt-in]).
 -   Use the `assume_wasm_js` feature flag:
     `getrandom = { version = "0.4", features = ["assume_wasm_js"] }`.
     This enables `wasm_js` and uses the backend by default on `wasm32` with unknown OS.
-This feature could cause build issues on non-web WASM platforms, thus it is recommended not to use this feature except where the target platform is known to be web browsers or Node.js.

-This backend supports both web browsers (main window and Web Workers) and Node.js (v19 or later) environments.

-WARNING: enabling the `wasm_js` or `assume_wasm_js` feature will bloat `Cargo.lock` on all platforms (where [`wasm-bindgen`] is not an existing dependency).
+WARNING: enabling the `wasm_js` or `assume_wasm_js` feature will bloat `Cargo.lock` on all platforms (where [`wasm-bindgen`] is not an existing dependency) and may cause build issues on non-web WASM platforms.

 ### Custom backend